What is Gout?

 Symptoms of Gout

-Gout symptoms, as with other types of arthritis, are most often experienced in cycles that we refer to as “attacks” or “flares.”
-These flares may last anywhere from a few days to several weeks, depending on the individual.
-Trigger foods can cause flares even a few hours after consumption.
-They may also happen overnight or after an injury.
+Gout symptoms, like other forms of inflammatory arthritis, typically occur in cycles commonly referred to as “attacks” or “flares.”
+These episodes may last anywhere from a few days to several weeks depending on the individual and whether treatment is started promptly.

-Commonly, one joint is affected by a gout flare, but it can still affect multiple joints at a time.
-It is not unheard of for a flare to begin in one joint and move to another over time.
+Gout flares most commonly affect one joint at a time, though multiple joints can be involved.
+It is not unusual for a flare to begin in one joint and migrate to another over the course of the episode.

 How is Gout Diagnosed?